-Lakota’s card is the first new one since that year.
+Lakota’s card was the first new one since that year, Emeraude’s is the second.
 I’ve also found that other cards outside this series are also used for sympathy cards, and as I mentioned above these sympathy cards are used for other greeting purposes.
 I’m so pleased to serve six veterinary hospitals around the country, four of them cat-specific, with wholesale orders of my sympathy cards.
 It also brings me joy to know the cats I loved are still out there doing their magic on others.

-You can read more about my sympathy cards and see all the designs on my regular website, and you can also find the original set of a dozen sympathy cards in my Etsy shop.
-With the addition of Lakota’s card and Emeraude’s card I’m going to organize different sets and take the time to list them each individually.
+You can read more about my sympathy cards, see all the designs and purchase the original set of a dozen sympathy cards on Portraits of Animals.

 Take a look at other new merchandise and featured artwork.

 Marketplace is a feature on The Creative Cat to share the latest coming out of my studio with my readers.
 Once a week on Thursday I feature something new in my “shop”.

 Find out more about creating custom items for your own home using the images you see here.
 Visit the “Ordering Custom Art” page to see samples and read bout how to order.